marklagendijk/node-toogoodtogo-watcher/README.md

 Note: You can add multiple events to `webhookEvents`

 ## Docker
+Note: the Docker image is a multiarch image.
+So it will also work on Raspberry Pi's.

 Create a directory `config` and copy the [config.defaults.json](https://github.com/marklagendijk/node-toogoodtogo-watcher/blob/master/config.defaults.json) to `config/config.json`.
 See above for instructions on how to configure the application.